elleuchkh/ada_jekyll_page/index.md

 A company or private individual may create an offshore in countries where, preferably, regulations are weak, for example, no need to name the owner.
 These companies are usually limited liability companies and don’t conduct any business, they just own financial assets of their owner.
 In fact, this is the main point of Panama papers involved officers.
 Those countries are basically offshore center that provides financial services to nonresidents on a scale that is incommensurate with the size and the financing of its domestic economy.
 Secrecy jurisdictions use secrecy to attract illicit and illegitimate or abusive financial flows.

+---

 ### <span style="color:red"> Conclusion </span>

-Corruption and inequality feed off each other, creating a vicious circle between corruption, unequal distribution of power in society, and unequal distribution of wealth.
-As the Panama Papers showed, it is still far too easy for the rich and powerful to exploit the opaqueness of the global financial system to enrich themselves at the expense of the public good.
+The Panama Papers expose the internal operations of one of the world’s leading firms in incorporation of offshore entities.
+Politicians, football players and busniessmen all around the world were involved.
+Even if the offshore entities are legal, politicians and responsibles should revise this phenomon because corruption and money laundring can be very easy in a such environment.
+In fact,corruption and inequality feed off each other.
+They create a vicious circle between corruption, unequal distribution of power in society, and unequal distribution of wealth.
+As showed in the Panama Papers, it is still too easy for the rich and powerful people to exploit the loophole of the global financial system to enrich themselves at the expense of the public good.

 ---